FAQs

 January 29, 2016, to June 1, 2022 |

-The classes do not include:
+The Certified Classes do not include:

 - People who are currently Amex credit or charge card (including Amex co-branded cards) account holders or authorized users;